SamDevaraja/StockVision-Stock-Market-Analysis-System/README.md

 ## Sample Data

-A sample CSV file is included in the `data/` directory.
-The expected format is:
+A sample CSV file named **`sample_data.csv`** is provided for reference.
+The dataset must follow the format below:

+**Required Columns:**
+- Date
+- Open
+- High
+- Low
+- Close
-- Date, Open, High, Low, Close, Volume
+- Volume

-- CSV files should have headers
+**Notes:**
+- The CSV file must contain a header row.
+- Date should be in a valid date format (YYYY-MM-DD recommended).

 ## Model Training